Course Papers and Grade

 Quiz: There may be a quiz about the reading that was assigned last week (A selection of texts about Evolution).

 Animation showing protein assembly.
-Not a bad animation, except for one annoying bug: from minute 2:10 onward, we see how the protein is built from amino acids.
-For some crazy reason, the animation uses the same color to represent all the amino acids, giving the impression that the protein is made from many instances of the same amino acid.
+A nice animation, except for one annoying bug: from minute 2:10 onward, we see how the protein is built from amino acids.
+For some reason, the animation uses the same color to represent all the amino acids, giving the impression that the protein is made from many instances of the same amino acid.
 In fact, the protein is made from a varying sequence amino acids -- that's the whole point of the RNA coding scheme!

 DNA Replication: This video describes the "choreography" of DNA replication.
 The video is about 17 minutes long, but the instructor is so clear and engaging that you don't feel how the times passes.
 There is no need to follow or remember the details – just focus on the spirit of things.
 Notice that much of the complexity arises because one DNA strand in replicated in a "normal" direction, whereas the other (complimentary) strand is replicated in reverse direction (DNA has two sides, one is called the '3 side and the other the '5 side).
 These details are not important for our course, but they are quite fascinating nonetheless.